scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

    Standard normal (orange) and contaminated normal (blue). :label:`contnorm`

-Moreover, confidence intervals, based on the sample mean, will be over three times longer when sampling is from the contaminated curve compared to the normal curve.
+Moreover, confidence intervals, based on the sample mean, will be over three times longer when sampling from the contaminated curve compared to the normal curve.
 The point here is that even small departures from normality, especially in the tails, can have a large impact on commonly used statistics.
 The problems get even worse when looking at the effect of contamination on statistical power and effect sizes but these findings are not